Nanango: Attractions

+Located approximately 200 km from Brisbane, Nanango attracts day and weekend trippers from South East Queensland.

-A great deal of Nanango's colourful history is preserved in its buildings – especially Ringsfield House (26.6727°S 151.9936°E), a restored circa 1908 Queenslander developed by architect Robin Dods.
+A great deal of Nanango's history is preserved in its buildings, especially Ringsfield House (26.6727°S 151.9936°E), a restored circa 1908 Queenslander developed by architect Robin Dods.

-Unfortunately a number of fires throughout history have ravaged the CBD of the town, especially the fire of 1940 which destroyed all of the shops on the southern side of Drayton Street from Fitzroy to Henry Street.
-This has led the CBD to have a "1950s feel" due to the architecture of the time.
-One building that escaped the ravages of fire was "Nobby's Corner", an example of an old-fashioned corner store with wide verandahs.
+Unfortunately, a number of fires have ravaged the central business district (CBD) of the town, especially one in 1940, which destroyed all of the shops on the southern side of Drayton Street, from Fitzroy to Henry Street.
+That has led the CBD having a "1950s feel" due its rebuilding in the style of the time.

 Nanango serves as a gateway for exploration of nearby towns.
 Day trips from the town include the Grapes and Gourmets Drive, Bunya Mountains, Coomba Falls and fossicking at Seven Mile Diggings.
-The "Great Bunya Drive" was created in 2006 and passes through the township and other regional attractions.

-The Nanango Country Markets are featured on the 1st Saturday of every month and are widely recognised as the largest rural markets in SE Queensland.
-They have on average over 400 stalls, and reportedly in December 2013 had over 800 stalls.
+The Nanango Country Markets are held on the first Saturday of every month and are widely recognised as the largest rural markets in South-East Queensland.

-Nanango has a range of accommodation for tourists, including caravan parks and motels.

 Events

 Nanango has a number of live entertainment venues which regularly host performances by local theatre and musical groups.
-The Lee Park race track – not far south of the CBD – hosts around 8 meetings each year.
+The Lee Park race track, not far south of the CBD, hosts around eight meetings each year.